simonhw/gardening-services/README.md

 </details>

 #### Password Reset
 If a registered user enters a valid email into the reset password form and submits it, a page is rendered informing them to check their email inbox for a password reset link.
 When the user follows the link, they may change their account password.
-If the new password if valid, a success page and toast message is rendered confirming that their password was changed.
+If the new password is valid, a success page and toast message is rendered confirming that their password was changed.
 A button underneath the message allows to the user to quickly navigate back to the login page.

 <details open><summary>Password Reset page</summary>